IanNesh/phase-0-html-document-structure-lab/README.md

 ## Getting Started

-If you haven't already, fork and clone this lesson into your local environment.
+If you haven't already, fork and clone this lesson into your local environment. l## Recognize Basic HTML Document Structure
-Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.

-## Recognize Basic HTML Document Structure

 Let's start by adding the bare essentials of an HTML document to the provided `index.html` file: